kylemabry95/llama_index/README.md

 - Update the `USER_QUERY` variable to reflect the question you'd like to ask pertaining to the PDF document(s).

-- Create a `keys.env` file in the project directly for your API keys and use the following
+- Create a `keys.env` file in the project directory for your API keys and use the following
 names: `LLAMA_CLOUD_API_KEY` and `OPENAI_API_KEY`

 - To install dependencies and run the script enter the two following commands in the terminal:
 `pip install -r requirements.txt` followed by `python3 parse_document.py`

+- In from terminal run the following command to activate the fastAPI server hosted by uvicorn: ´python3 main.py´

+- When you're ready to integrate the application into a Kubernetes cluster, run the following code in the terminal (with Docker running in the background) ´docker build .´